 By Clodagh Kilcoyne

-Coveney reiterated the Irish government’s opposition to a proposal by British Prime Minister Boris Johnson’s government to halt all prosecutions of soldiers and militants to try to draw a line under the conflict – a move that angered relatives and has been rejected by all the main local political parties.
+The current British government last year announced a plan to halt all prosecutions of soldiers and militants in a bid to draw a line under the conflict – a move that angered relatives and has been rejected by all the main local political parties.

 “We’re sort of one of the lucky – if you can call it lucky – ones to have some sort of answers to what happened,” said Doherty.

 “It’s fairly difficult to get any sort of reconciliation… when you have the British government trying to close the door on any possibility” of justice, he added.